yekesys/fileviewer/README.md

 View a file character by character.

-This is a public repository (open to all).
+This is a public repository (readable by all).

 Please mention the source repository and the author if you use this code.